mattduck/org-toggl-py/README.md

 ## Org-mode headline properties

-- *TOGGL_PID* - Toggl project ID.
-Currently CLOCK entries are only uploaded if they have a parent headline with a project ID.
+- *TOGGL_PID* - If this value is a Toggl project ID, the entry will be assigned to that project.
+If this value is "t", the entry will be pushed to Toggl without a project.
+CLOCK entries are only uploaded if *TOGGL_PID* has one of these values.

 - *TOGGL_TID* - Task ID support is partially implemented, I haven't tested it yet.